-KHR Architecture has been the architectural advisor for the transformation of a listed neoclassical courthouse into a modern office community.
-Nomad Workspace is an office environment of approximately 2,500 sqm divided into private and open office areas, work lounge, café, common areas, meeting facilities and event spaces.
+KHR Architecture has been the architectural consultant for the transformation of a listed neoclassical courthouse into a modern office community.
+Nomad Workspace is an office environment of approximately 2,500 square metres divided into private and open office areas, work lounges, café, common areas, meeting facilities and event spaces.
 We transformed the interior of the building from cellular offices to an open office landscape - bringing the building back to its original spaciousness and character, in a reinterpreted version.

 Renovation and transformation

 Modern requirements for historic building

 It has been an exciting challenge to create a modern, functional office environment in a building that has been in use since 1850.
 Transformation is not only sustainable, the old buildings also bring a lot of identity and soul to the new space you create.

 The challenge is that today's requirements for indoor climate and fire safety are completely different.
 This has required a close dialogue with the authorities throughout the project to arrive at solutions that meet both the wishes of the client and the requirements of the authorities.

 The office hotel is located in a former court building adjacent to the prison on Blegdamsvej, designed by one of the greatest architects of the 19th century, M.G.
 Bindesbøll, who is also the man behind the beautiful Thorvaldsens Museum.

 The building at Blegdamsvej 6 is in the same neoclassical style as the prison, with a plastered facade and prominent columns.
 In 2013 the court moved out of the property and the current owner H.P.
 Hertz bought the building to create a modern office hotel in the listed buildings.